kylele3221/recipe-rating-prediction/index.md

 This project explores recipe and user rating data scraped from [food.com](https://www.food.com/), using data science and machine learning techniques to uncover insights.
 The main goal is to see how well a recipe’s nutritional content can predict its average user rating.

 **Who is this for?**
-This analysis was originally created as a school project, but it’s designed to be approachable for anyone interested in food, data science, or both—whether you’re a student, employer, or a food enthusiast!
+This analysis was originally created as a school project, but it’s designed to be approachable for anyone interested in food, data science, or both whether you’re a student, employer, or a food enthusiast!

 **Central Question:**
-Can a recipe’s nutritional facts—such as calories, fat, protein, and carbohydrates—predict how well it is rated by users on Food.com?
+Can a recipe’s nutritional facts such as calories, fat, protein, and carbohydrates predict how well it is rated by users on Food.com?

 **Why this matters:**
 Understanding how nutrition relates to user ratings can be useful for anyone from food companies to home cooks.
 It can answer questions like: *Do healthier recipes tend to be rated higher or lower?
 Are certain nutritional facts associated with more popular recipes?* With the help of data science and machine learning, we can look for trends that might otherwise go unnoticed.